-The Commission may accept license applications when the act becomes law; however, any license issued would not become effective until January 1, 2022.
-If more than 12 interactive sports wagering license applications are received, the Commission shall, in its discretion, select and notify the 12 most qualified applicants of their licensure by December 1, 2021.
-Once notified, selected applicants may establish structure and operations so that sports wagering may begin on January 1, 2022.
+becomes law; however, any license issued would not become effective until January 1, 2024.
+If more than 12 interactive sports wagering license applications are received, the Commission shall, in its discretion, select and notify the 12 most qualified applicants of their licensure.